30 Best Places To Visit In Karnataka, India - Updated 2024

 7. Ballari

 There’s much to explore in and around the town of Ballari.
 Made of granite, Bellary Fort sits towering atop Ballari Gudda (or Fort Hill) overlooking the city.
-With a history that dates back over 3,000 years, this polygonal fort requires 400 steps to be climbed but gives you amazing views of the surrounding countryside.
-Walk around the complex to admire the remaining structure and beautiful temples.
-You could also choose to drive up to the beautiful 1,000-year-old Kumaraswamy Temple, located on a hill nearby, with its beautiful carvings and calming atmosphere.
+With a history that dates back over 3,000 years, this polygonal fort requires 400 steps to be climbed, but I think the views of the surrounding countryside make it totally worth the effort.
+Walk around the complex to admire the remaining structures and beautiful temples.

 Visited this place?